 Richard’s goal is to provide a learning environment where students can self-motivate, develop and flourish of their own accord.
 He hopes to convey the excitement of science to the next generation and help students build a sense of wonder about the natural world, seeing its relevance in their lives and developing moral and ethical views about some of the issues which affect its future.

-He began his teaching career at a top performing independent school, d’Overbroeck’s College.
-He then moved to Merchiston Castle School, a boys’ boarding school in Edinburgh, where he became an Assistant Housemaster.
+In 2012, Dr Belding began his teaching career at d’Overbroeck’s College in Oxford, a top-performing independent school.
+After two years, he moved to Merchiston Castle School in Edinburgh, a boys’ boarding school, where he served as an Assistant Housemaster.

 Roles he has held include KS3, KS4, and KS5 coordinator, Head of Chemistry & Head of Science.
 He co-authored the Pre-U Chemistry syllabus for Cambridge International exams and had a best-selling Chemistry textbook published and used by students around the world.
 He has run a Chemistry online forum for Cambridge Assessment since 2009.